Very limited quantities available. Don't delay if you want them!

 The red and yellow handles are easy to find if you put them down in the garden.
 But don't!
 You'll want to keep these safe and sound in your holster.

-Tobisho recommends sharpening with the Gouken sharpening stones.
+Tobisho recommends sharpening with the Niwaki sharpening stones.
+Tobisho snips and secateurs come with a spare spring.

 - 2.5" blades (6cm)